kgoel59/kgoel59/README.md

 ## About Me
 I am currently a student of at [University of Wollongong] studying Computer Science, but i do have some industry experience as Devops Guy.

-- 🔭 I’m currently working on [My Portfolio Site (trying to build with NextJs), Some cool new project idea]
+- 🔭 I’m currently working on [Learning Pytorch and Flutter]
 - 🌱 I’m currently learning [NextJs, Pytorch, trying to get involded with OpenSource]
 - 👯 I’m looking to collaborate on [Anything which catches my interest]
 - 📫 How to reach me: [karangoel59@gmail.com]